Happy Labor Day!

 5. BBQ’s and lake trips are really popular Labor Day activities where I live!

 6. Labor Day also marks “the end of summer” for some school children.
-(But not where we live!)
+(But for the most part, not where we live!
+Our kids generally go back to school in August.)

 7. Labor Day actually started in Canada.